Circumcision: Buddhism

+Buddhism neither requires nor prohibits circumcision, and it contains no canonical injunction regarding circumcision; the Pali Vinaya, which governs monastic conduct in detail, makes no mention of the practice.
+The 10th of the 32 attributes of an enlightened person is possibly a reference to circumcision: "His sexual organs are concealed in a sheath and exude a pleasant odor similar to vanilla."

 Sikhism

-Sikhism does not require the elective circumcision of its followers and strongly criticizes the practice.
+Sikhism does not require circumcision of its followers and strongly criticizes the practice.
 The Guru Granth Sahib criticizes circumcision in a hymn.
-The holy book of Sikhs, dating to 1708, specifically bans circumcision as an Islamic custom, saying: "If God wished me to be a Muslim, it would be cut off by itself."
+The holy book of Sikhs, dating to 1708, bans circumcision as an Islamic custom, saying: "If God wished me to be a Muslim, it would be cut off by itself."